 Thankfully, I got beautiful brows.

-Threading, as I was told, was going to be painful – a friend of mine goes threading all the time – but you know what?
+Threading, as I was told, was going to be painful – but you know what?
 I loved it.
-It literally sounded like a zip being opened – it was so quick and it got off all the little baby hairs at the top, which makes such a difference.
+It was so quick and it got off all the little baby hairs at the top, which makes such a difference.
 (This difference of course, is up to personal taste – while I think that threading looks good, personally I don’t think I like that very defined brow look.
-I still like my brows somewhat bushy, with the baby hairs still there, gives it a softer, more natural look.)
+I still like my brows with the baby hairs still there for a softer, more natural look.)

 Either way, I really enjoyed my experience and if you like your brows more defined, threading is the way you want to go, and I’d definitely recommend it at Browhaus, especially the Paragon outlet in Singapore.
 My brows did feel a little sore after, but the brow stylist applied a Browhaus special, a lotion named “Peace” to calm the skin, and apparently, stop the hair from growing too fast back, which really worked.
 I can’t figure out how that happened, ’cause my brows usually grow really fast, so I am quite impressed!